ForgeFlow/ras/README.md

     > git clone https://github.com/lurobe94/Raspberry_Code.git

-2. Install Flask for the server:
+2. Install Flask and Babel for the server:

     > pip install Flask
+    > easy_install Flask-Babel

 3. Test the server to create the data.json file, which the main program will read to get the Odoo parameters: